Muhammad-Usman678/Muhammad-Usman/README.md

 ## Installation

-To run this project, you need to have Python installed along with several libraries like: ucimlrepo numpy pandas scikit-learn matplotlib seaborn
+To run this project, you need to have Python installed along with several libraries like: ucimlrepo, numpy, pandas, scikit-learn, matplotlib, seaborn

 Ensure that you have the ucimlrepo package installed, as it is required for this project: pip install ucimlrepo